 We are trying to create a sunburst chart!
 It shows the same information as a bar chart, but instead of having everything nicely on a horizontal axis, we are showing a circular axis.

 The Alteryx part

 For this visualization, we create a macro, which can be downloaded here(sunburst macro.yxmc).
-We are using some mockup results of a survey (which can be found here(mockup data.xlsx)), which consists of 10 respondents where each has answered 20 different questions.
+We are using some mockup results of a survey (download the dataset here), which consists of 10 respondents where each has answered 20 different questions.
 They’re scaled from 1 to 4, where 1 is the lowest and 4 the highest.
 Our sunburst chart will show a bar for each question, where the highest bar indicates a 4, and the lowest bar indicates a 1.

 There are some considerations for the data due to the way we structured the visualizations.
 If someone answers a 4 on a question, there will be only a small square in the visualization.
 We have to tell Tableau that someone with an answer 4 also satisfied answer 1, 2 and 3.
 We do this in Alteryx, with the generate rows tool and append fields.

 The macro to generate the layout of the visualization requires three inputs: number of groups, number of shapes, and the radius.
 The number of groups represents, in this case, the number of questions in our survey, They will, in the end, show up in individual bars in Tableau.
 The number of shapes shows the number of possible answers for our survey, in this case 4.
 The last input is the radius.
 This one can be fine- tuned based on the number of groups, number of shapes, and the desired size of the sunburst chart in Tableau.
 For now, we will stick with a radius of 500.

 We will combine the survey results and the output of the macro into Tableau.

 The Tableau part